kleinalex-01/Portfolio/README.md

 # Commit 2.
 2025.09.05.

   Landing page is done, downloadable CV is not important for now.
 Home page layout is still in the works.

+# Commit 3.
+2025.09.08.

+  Completed the UI of the main page and started wireframing the Coding section.